titumozammel/human-energy-economics/README.md

 - capability development, and
 - sustainable organizational performance.

-The objective of Human Energy Economics is not simply higher short-term productivity.
+The objective of HEE is not simply higher short-term productivity.

-Its objective is to expand the organization's ability to produce value **without continuously degrading the Human Energy and capability required to sustain that value creation**.
+Its objective is to expand the organization's ability to create value **without continuously degrading the Human Energy and capability required to sustain that value creation.**

 ---